-This routine supports various key lengths from 256 bits to 5024 bits.
-Note that, for the evaluated TOE, RSA keys must have a key length of at least 1024 bit.
+A, section A.4.
+This functionality is required by the security functional component FCS_COP.1[RSA] taken from the Common Criteria Part 2 [2].
+This routine supports various key lengths from 256 bits to 2048 bits.
+Note that, for the evaluated TOE, RSA keys must have a key length in the range 1536 to 2048 bits.

 The TOE contains modular exponentiation functions, which, together with other functions in the TOE, perform the operations required for RSA encryption or decryption.
-Two different RSA algorithms are supported by the TOE, namely the "Simple Straight Forward Method" (called RSA "straight forward", the key consists of the pair n and d) and RSA using the "Chinese Remainder Theorem" (RSA CRT, the key consists of the quintuple p, q, dp, dq, qlnv).
+Two different RSA algorithms are supported by the TOE, namely the "Simple Straight Forward Method" (called RSA "straight forward") and RSA using the "Chinese Remainder Theorem" (RSA CRT).